KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/command/README.md

 _See also [Command Processor](../commandprocessor/README.md)._

 ## Remarks
 * The Command pattern looks simple in the first place and gets tricky when it comes to the details.
 A command encapsulates _what to do_ in _what context_.
-This means commands _include_ or _assume_ state.
+This means: commands _include_ or _assume_ state.
 * Commands usually _defer_ execution.
 The latter is an interesting aspect when you use the Command pattern in more complex scenarios.
 A good example is the user context: A properly authenticated and authorized user performs an action.
-Now you want encapsulate that action in a command to be stored in a queue or database to eventually execute it later leveraging a scheduler.
+Now you want to encapsulate that action in a command to be stored in a queue or database to eventually execute it later leveraging a scheduler.
 How do you restore the user context at the later execution time of that command?
 * Technically, Lambda expressions (closures) are a kind of Command.
 Programming languages have found different ways to handle the context problem of the deferred execution when accessing variables (see also [Java Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html#accessing-local-variables)).

 ## References